Residents Login

 Nevertheless, if rights over appurtenant land or property are granted to tenants in lieu of acquisition, the freeholder can still make rules regarding how tenants may behave on or in the land or property.

 Want to learn more about rights in regard to any aspect of residential property?
-Get in contact with Redbrick’s team of residential property managers in London today to discover more.
+Get in contact with Red Brick Management’s team of residential property managers in London today to discover more.

 Free Quotation